compressmodels/compressmodels.github.io/2025-06-20-problem-statement.md

 At inference time, decide with $m_{decision}$ whether the data point is easy or hard.
 If it's easy, early exit and output a predicted class.
 If it's hard run the model as normal.

-Thus when we segment data by easy/hard status,

 Define:
 - Let $N_{easy}$ be the number of points classified as "easy" by $m_{decision}$.
 - Let $N_{hard}$ be the number of points classified as "hard" by $m_{decision}$, so $N = N_{easy} + N_{hard}$.